 How to Split a String by a Delimited Char in SQL Server?

-In this article, we will discuss several ways to split the delimited string value.
-It can be achieved using multiple methods including.
+In this article, we will discuss several ways to split a delimited string value through multiple methods, including:

-• Use of STRING_SPLIT function to split the string
+• Using the STRING_SPLIT function to split the string

-• Create a user-defined table-valued function to split the string,
+• Creating a user-defined table-valued function to split the string

-• Use XQuery to split the string value and transform a delimited string into XML
+• Using XQuery to split the string value and transform a delimited string into XML

-First of all, we need to create a table and insert data into it which will be used in all three methods.
-The table should contain a single row with field id and string with delimiter characters in it.
-Create a table named “student” using the following code.
+First, we need to create a table and insert data into it, which will be used in all three methods.
+The table should contain a single row with fields `ID` and `student_name`, where the string includes delimiter characters.
+Create a table named “student” using the following code:

 CREATE TABLE student